ironpeakservices/ironpeak.be/content/blog/message-away.md

 An example case; if we can see that a government employee is chatting with a reporter every morning at 9h00 and sending huge blobs of messages, the employee *can* get arrested for potential whistleblowing.

 ## The Contenders

+I've looked up the most promising contenders which mention end-to-end encryption as their main selling points.
+But to completely get an app, you need to be aware of the backstory and the technical foundation.
+Let's pick up those history books:

 ### About WhatsApp